-Basically, it's a bed and breakfast - but with an Israeli twist.
-There are hundreds of them in the Galilee and the Golan.
-Some people have built one or two guest rooms as an additional source of income and many kibbutzim and moshavim (farming settlements) offer country lodgings on a larger scale and generally have swimming pools and amenities for the children.
+There are literally hundreds of them in the Galilee and the Golan.
+Some people have built one or two guest rooms as an additional source of income and many Kibbutzim and Moshavim (farming settlements) offer country lodgings on a larger scale and generally have swimming pools and amenities for the children.

 The accommodations are usually rustic, quite often made of wood or natural stone, and the emphasis is on getting close to nature.
 Green Tourism is something that is growing slowly in Israel and there are already several eco-friendly lodgings in the north (and the south) of the country.

-As more and more zimmers have sprung up all over northern Israel, the competition to have the biggest and best amenities or the most original theme has grown.
-But even the most basic cabin has everything you will find in a regular hotel room like towels, sheets and blankets.
+As more and more zimmers have sprung up all over North Israel, the competition to have the most beautiful boutique Holiday Accommodation with the best amenities or the most original theme has grown.

-Just because you are in the countryside, it doesn't mean you're cut off from the rest of the world.
-There's usually satellite or cable TV, a DVD and Internet connection.
+You may be in the countryside, but you are definitely not cut off from the rest of the world!
+There's usually satellite or cable TV, a DVD and free Internet connection.

-A full Israeli breakfast is quite often optional and well worth the extra expense - around 100 shekels.
-You usually get much more than you can possibly eat!
+A full Israeli breakfast is sometimes optional but well worth the few extra shekels - around 100 ILS and you will quite possibly get much more than is possible to eat!

-In recent years "luxury" zimmers have become a fashionable option.
-So, if you're looking for privacy but want the comfort of a deluxe hotel, you can expect to pay 1,200 shekels a night and up.
+In recent years "luxury" zimmers have become very popular.
+So, if you're looking for privacy but want the comfort of a deluxe hotel, you can expect to pay just a bit more - but get the best!